Expressionism: The Total Artwork

 Supported by Arts Council England.

 View a selection of artworks in the collection.

 Art treasures that defied the Nazi terror - Article in the Sunday Telegraph profiling our German Expressionist collection and its fascinating history.

-The permanent gallery celebrates a remarkable collection of German Expressionist Art.
-Founded in Leicester during the dark days of war, and now with over 350 artworks, the collection is acclaimed as the finest of its kind in the UK.
-The permanent gallery display shows a selection of the collection.
+Leicester's has a remarkable collection of German Expressionist Art.
+Founded in Leicester during the dark days of war, now with almost 500 artworks, the collection is acclaimed as the finest of its kind in the UK.

 Funding support for works in the collection has been received from The Art Fund, The V&A Purchase Grant Fund and the City of Leicester Museums Trust.